LoopKit/loopdocs/docs/version/development.md

 * Some new labels
 * Some reworked sub-menus with added information or features

-!!! warning "Pod Keep Alive v3.14.5 or later"
+!!! warning "Pod Keep Alive v3.14.6 or later"
-    The Pod Keep Alive feature was rewritten with v3.14.5.
+    The Pod Keep Alive feature was rewritten with v3.14.5 but a bug was introduced which was fixed in v3.14.6.
+If you have the interim v3.14.5, please rebuild to v3.14.6 as soon as possible.

     * Old Pod Keep Alive (PKA) settings are not transferred and must be reselected
     * The RileyLink connections will be shown in the pump (Omnipod DASH) view under the Pod Keep Alive button when the RileyLink option is selected